Explore

 • Are you planning to extend your target audience?
 In what direction?

 The target audience includes those for whom you are creating the product.
-Things like age, occupation, habits, and needs directly affect the UX.
+Things like age, occupation, habits, and needs affect the UX.
 For elderly people, you better ensure large texts and accessibility, while teens would prefer dope parallaxes and animations.
-As for pain points, write what bothers potential users and how exactly your product can deal with it.
-That way, you will re-emphasize your unique selling proposition (USP) and usefulness.
+As for pain points, write what bothers potential users and how your product can deal with it.
+That way, you'll re-emphasize your unique selling proposition (USP) and usefulness.

 target audience profile